opentap/opentap/doc/Developer Guide/Translating/Readme.md

 file will usually be in English, as this was the recommended plugin language before localization support was introduced.

-To generate a translation template, use the `tap sdk translate` CLI action.
+To generate a translation template, use the `tap sdk translate` CLI action from the SDK package.
 For example, to generate a translation template for OpenTAP, run the CLI action `tap sdk translate OpenTAP`.
-This creates the file `translations/OpenTAP.resx` in the installation folder.
+This creates the file `Resources/OpenTAP.resx` in the installation folder.

 The currently selected language can be viewed and changed in the `Engine` settings.
 OpenTAP detects the available languages by scanning the